MichaelMedford/zort/README.md

 ### ZTF Public Data Release Lightcurves

+Instructions for downloading and extracting ZTF Public Data Release Lightcurves can be found at: https://www.ztf.caltech.edu/page/dr1#12c

 The ZTF Public Data Release Lightcurves are generated through spatially cross-matching individual epoch photometric catalogs.
 Catalogs are pre-filtered to be (1) the same ZTF observation field ID, (2) the same CCD